karanpraharaj/academic-kickstart/content/authors/Karan Praharaj/_index.md

 #  link = "files/cv.pdf"

 +++
 I am a student working in Computational Linguistics and Natural Language Processing.
-Currently, I'm visiting the [GREYC Lab](https://www.greyc.fr/?page_id=29&lang=en) @ [University of Caen, Normandy](http://welcome.unicaen.fr/research/) in France, as a research assistant.
+Currently, I'm pursuing my Masters degree at the University of Colorado Boulder.
+I'm also a research assistant at the [GREYC Lab](https://www.greyc.fr/?page_id=29&lang=en) @ [University of Caen, Normandy](http://welcome.unicaen.fr/research/) in France, as a research assistant.
 My work here, supervised by [Prof. Gaël Dias](https://dias.users.greyc.fr/), focuses on Patch-based Identification of Lexico-Semantic Relations.
 If that is too much jargon, [here](post/lexico-semantic/) is a dummy's summary which anyone can read.

 My research interests include Lexical Semantics and Deep Learning models for the prediction of symmetrical and asymmetrical relations between words.